JulienBrn/BeautifulLogger/README.md

 The basic usage is the following:
 1. In the "main" file, write code as in *Basic one file usage*.
 Additional possibilities are available and will be discussed in the next section.
 2. In the support files, we do not use *BeautifulLogger* and only use the python [logging](https://docs.python.org/3/library/logging.html) module:
     1. `import logging`
     2. `logger = logging.getLogger(__name__)`.
 This creates a logger with same name as the current file.
     3. Then use the following functions to log messages:
         - `logger.debug(msg)` : for messages to help you debug your code
         - `logger.info(msg)` : for messages that displays info to the user such as progress, extra information of loaded files, ...
         - `logger.warning(msg)` : for messages that displays information suggesting that things may not go as expected
         - `logger.error(msg)` : for error messages stating that something went wrong
-    - `logger.critical(msg)` : for error messages from which you can not recover and the application needs to be stopped Note that we did not use setLevel before this step.
+        - `logger.critical(msg)` : for error messages from which you can not recover and the application needs to be stopped.
+Note that we did not use setLevel before this step.

 ### Changing colors and adding logging levels

 Documentation to come.
-Relevant functions are `beautifullogger.setColor` and `beautifullogger.addLevel`
+Relevant functions are `beautifullogger.setColor` and `beautifullogger.addLevel`.

 ### Modifying loggers from imported files/modules